kevinlekiller/kwin-effect-shaders/README.md

 I'm not an expert on OpenGL or glsl, if you are, PR's are welcome.

 ## TODO
-Seperate shaders into their own files, instead of all in 1 file. -> This is being worked on currently.
 Add more shaders.
+Seperate shaders into their own files, instead of all in 1 file.
+ -> This is currently pointless:
+  Currently the way libkwineffects works, redrawing the window
+  reprocesses the original image and overwrites the output image, for example
+  if you add a shader that makes the output dark, then you "draw" the window, then
+  you add new shader that makes the out sharp, then you draw the window, the 2nd draw
+  overwrites the first one, so the image is just sharp, but not dark.
+  With how it is currently, splitting the shaders into individual files would
+  mean having to open each of those files and combine them into 1 string and
+  have 1 file with the main function and another with the headers or something
+  like that, which complicates things for no benefit.

 ## Screenshots
 [Debanding](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=ae7aca12-941d-11ec-a554-13fc6baea232)